pzaffino/Radiomics.jl/README.md

 **Radiomics.jl** is an open-source Julia library for extracting radiomics features from medical images.

-:warning: :warning: :warning: **THE LIBRARY IS CURRENTLY IN AN EARLY STAGE AND UNDER HEAVY DEVELOPMENT** :warning: :warning: :warning:
+:warning: **THE LIBRARY IS CURRENTLY IN AN EARLY STAGE AND UNDER HEAVY DEVELOPMENT** :warning:

 :email: If you're interested in contributing to the project, please contact us via email at "p DOT zaffino AT unicz DOT it" :email: